SteamReviewAnalysis/SteamReviewAnalysis.github.io/embeddings.md

     <figcaption></figcaption>
 </figure>

-- 1 : By clicking on this box you can select between 3 datasets :<br>
+- 1 : By clicking on this box you can select between 3 datasets :
-The Game embeddings, which will show the point cloud of games.<br>
+    - The game embeddings, which will show the point cloud of games.
-The Tag embeddings, which will show the point cloud of some of the most popular user-defined tags.<br>
+    - The tag embeddings, which will show the point cloud of some of the most popular user-defined tags.
-The Genre embeddings, which will show the point cloud of the official Steam tags.<br>
+    - The genre embeddings, which will show the point cloud of the official Steam tags.

 - 2 : This drop-down menu allows you to color the games based on their tag or genre.
 Try coloring games by a tag, and then move the projection around.
-You'll likely notice that games with a specific tag are often near each other, and that it's sometimes possible to find a view of the projection that nicely separates points with and without a specific tag!
+You'll likely notice that games with a specific tag are often near each other, and that it's sometimes possible to find a view of the projection that nicely separates the points!

 - 3 : This menu allows you to select which axes from PCA you want to show, or even switch to 2D.
 You can also use other dimensionality reduction techniques like UMAP or t-SNE, don't be shy!